xelfia/Virtueld/manual.md

 ## 📜How to manually report a issue

-> * If you can not report the operation from the `📜Report` in the game, and if it seems that you need a log to identify the problem, please report it according to the following procedure.
+> * If you can not report the operation from the `📜Report` in-game, and if it seems that you need a log to identify the problem, please report it according to the following procedure.

 1. On Windows running XVRF, files in the folder hierarchy of the following format have a log when they were probably last run by the Unity player.
 Look for this text file (`.log` format).